titpetric/books/12fa-docker-golang/chapter7/README.md

 4. APP uses redis (attached resources),
 5. Config comes from the environment

+This is a sample included in the book [12 Factor Applications with Docker and Go](https://leanpub.com/12fa-docker-golang).

 The whole thing is just cool, small, nice, sexy, sweet.
 As the author, I am biased.

 Runs in docker with `./run`.